-The MU-MIMO scheduler is based on the proportional fair (PF) scheduler.
+The MU-MIMO scheduler is based on the proportional fair (PF) scheduler which optimized the weighted sum rate.
 Scheduling decisions are done per user and per scheduled resource unit.
 A greedy algorithm is used for the user pairing mechanism.
 Starting with the highest priority user a set of active users potentially suited for co-scheduling is pre-selected according to a pre-defined channel correlation threshold.
-The scheduler succesively adds co-scheduled users, which improve the total system throughput.
-It stops searching for further co-scheduled users as soon as the currently selected candidate contributes no improvement to the total system throughput.
-For predicting the system throughput, signal-to-leakage and noise ratio (SLNR) based transmission precodings are used.
+The scheduler succesively adds co-scheduled users, which improve the total cell throughput.
+It stops searching for further coscheduled users as soon as the currently selected candidate contributes no improvement to the total system throughput.
+For predicting the system throughput, signal-to-leakage and noise ratio (SLNR) based transmission precodings are used [8].
+Note that, unlike as assumed in most publications, e.g. [9], the LTE COI feedback does not contain the channel matrix, but only the precoding matrix identifier (PMI) which can be transformed into an equivalent MISO channel [10].
 The total transmit power is equally divided among all co-scheduled users but the transmit power does not need to be equally divided over all individual antenna elements.